Home » Crafts » Decoupage Basket | Hydrangea Napkins

 First, I thinned the paint a little to make it go further.
 I painted the entire basket, inside and outside.

-This is the second coat of paint which is Heirloom Traditions paint (Buttermilk).
+This is the second coat of Heirloom Traditions paint (Buttermilk).

-It’s amazing how the tear perfectly follows the wet line!
+It’s incredible how the tear perfectly follows the wet line!

 What is more challenging?
-Separating the three ply napkin.
-You will only be using one ply, making your decoupage napkin very thin.
+Separating the three-ply napkin.
+You will only use one ply, making your decoupage napkin very thin.

 Butting up the two halves I tore apart, you can see that the pattern repeats.
 The beverage napkins were the perfect size for the woven basket.

-I was able to use a small section of yellow flowers to patch the torn napkin area.
-You may notice a few bubbles, they aren't too noticeable in the end project.
+I used a small section of yellow flowers to patch the torn napkin area.
+You may notice a few bubbles but aren’t too noticeable in the end project.

 Where the napkins ended around each corner, I used a small piece of napkin to bring it all together.
 Complete the basket following these steps.
-Mod Podge, place napkin, dab more mod podge onto napkin.
-I think I'll get better with a little practice.
-Placement is fairly easy with such a busy pattern.
+Mod Podge, place napkin, dab more Mod Podge onto napkin.
+I think I’ll get better with a bit of practice.
+Placement is relatively easy with such a busy pattern.

 Following the directions on the decoupage medium, I allowed the decoupage glue to dry before re-coating.
 Applying several coats will help protect the basket.

-I think it's too pretty to hold Lulu Mae's toys now, don't you?
+I think it’s too pretty to hold Lulu Mae’s toys now, right?

 Vinyl Record Bowl My Uncommon Slice of Suburbia